4 min read

 His values existed, but privately.
 He did not moralize publicly, nor did he seek emotional validation.
 When Fi surfaced, it often did so rigidly: pride, honor, and personal destiny became increasingly entangled with identity, especially in exile.

 INTJs lead from internal models outward, often preferring distance, advisory influence, and controlled environments.
-Napoleon, by contrast, remained constantly embedded in command.
+Napoleon remained constantly embedded in command.
 He thrived in issuing orders, managing people, and enforcing systems directly.
 An INTJ Napoleon would have ruled through planners and proxies.
 Napoleon ruled through presence.

 Napoleon's decisiveness and battlefield boldness are often mistaken for impulsivity.
 Yet his actions were not driven by sensation or immediate gratification.
 His risks were calculated, his engagements engineered, and his campaigns planned months in advance.
 ESFPs react to the moment.
 Napoleon constructed the moment.